James Gill (artist)

-James Francis Gill (born 1934) is an American artist and one of the protagonists of the Pop art movement.
+James Francis Gill (born 1934) is an American artist and a proponent of the pop art movement.

 In 1962, the Museum of Modern Art included his Marilyn Tryptych into its permanent collection.
 At the peak of his career, Gill retired.
 He returned to the art scene around 30 years later.

 Life

 Early works

-In 1934, Gill was born in Tahoka, Texas, and grew up in San Angelo, Texas.
+In 1934, Gill was born in Tahoka, Texas, and grew up in San Angelo.
 His mother, an interior decorator and entrepreneur, encouraged him to have an artistic interest.
 In high school, Gill and some friends started a rodeo club to pursue their first dream of being cowboys.

-During his military service, Gill worked as a draftsman and designed posters.
-Back in Texas, he continued his education at the San Angelo College and continued working for an architectural firm.
+During his military service, he worked as a draftsman and designed posters.
+Afterward, back in Texas, he continued his education at the San Angelo College and worked for an architectural firm.
 In 1959, Gill studied at the University of Texas at Austin, in order to work in architecture design in Odessa afterwards.
 Then he concentrated on his artistic career.